Seven Up Ads

 1

 Full color 9 1/4" x 12" ad for the Thirst Quencher that will let you have fun.
 The ad has a picture of four, supposed college-age girls sitting in one of their rooms in their pajamas and nightgowns playing cards on the floor and laughing while they drink 7up.
 The ad headline encourages you to "Play your cards right...bring out the real thirst-quencher!".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+The text promises that Seven-Up "quenches quick - and quenches well" and that it leaves "no sticky taste in your mouth".

 January 1961